lucemhealth-archive/easy-jsonapi/docs/UsingUserConfigurations.md

 end
 ```

-To add restrictions to ALL requests use default global config included with the Config Manager:
+To add restrictions to ALL requests use the default global config included with the Config Manager:

 ```ruby
 use JSONAPI::Middleware do |config_manager|